 Almost as if there was nothing there at all.
 The answer is to shade your north and west facing windows.
 Awnings, deciduous trees and pergolas with deciduous vines are particularly good options, because they give you shade in summer and sun in winter.
 If these aren’t an option, you could consider putting a reflective film on the glass.
-This works well in summer, but means you get less sun in winter — unless you get the clever stuff you stick on with Velcro dots and can then take down.
+This works well in summer, but means you get less sun in winter — unless you get the clever removable stuff.

 Shut your windows and curtains on hot days, then open up the whole house when it gets cool in the evening.
 Thick curtains with block out backing or solid blinds (not ones with gaps in them like Venetians) will make a bit of a difference to your summer cooling and a lot of a difference to your winter heating.
 Also, if you have bits of your house which you just can’t keep cool, shut the door to these areas so they don’t heat the rest of the house.

 Instead of turning on the cooling as soon as it gets warm.
 Then if it gets too hot for the fan, try the fan and the air con together, to help move the air around the room.
 Fans are a good money saving tip — they cost virtually nothing to run, while your air conditioner can guzzle electricity, which in Victoria means it’s also responsible for a fair whack of carbon pollution.
 Evaporative coolers don’t use as much energy as refrigerated air conditioning, but they guzzle water instead — as much as 60 litres an hour for ducted systems.